Summary of Donatello

 The work marks an important moment in the development of sculpture because Donatello brought back the ideals of classical sculpture and married them with a new realism, departing boldly from the prior Gothic mannerism.
 The marble panel at the base is also an important work of art in its own right.
 It is a key early example of a bas-relief made using the principles of linear perspective, which was infiltrating painting at the time.
 The shift from empirical perspective to linear perspective is one of the key discoveries that contributed to the development of Renaissance art.
 Donatello would have been familiar with the experiments with perspective drawn by his friend Brunelleschi, and his skill was to apply them to the challenging medium of bas-relief carving.

-Marble - Bargello Museum, Florence
+Marble - National Museum of Bargello, Florence

 Bust of Niccolo da Uzzano